 - Tension builds up over time due to postural strain, poor flexibility, inactivity, poorly executed exercise, unusual increased activity, “wear and tear” or a combination of issues.

 - An “incident” that causes the sprain can often involve bending, lifting or twisting.
 Sometimes the incident may not be that significant at the time.
 People often wake the next day with the onset of the symptoms.
 Eg: waking with a rye neck after a weekend of painting.

 - The affected joint/s and the capsule around the joint/s become inflamed and irritated

 - The inflammation irritates ligaments.

 - Inflammation collects in the joint space, which causes acute pain especially if you try to do movements involving this joint, or put pressure or increased weight through the joint.

-- The inflammation of the joint will cause surrounding muscles to spasm to protect the area – causing further pain and limitation to movement.
+- The inflammation of the joint will cause surrounding muscles to spasm to protect the area.
+This spasm causes further pain and limitation to movement.

 The good news

-- Most of the time there is no major long lasting damage to the joints, muscles or any nerves and they can usually recover and heal well.
+- Most of the time there is no major long lasting damage to the joints, muscles or any nerves.
+They can usually recover and heal well.

 The bad news